snozbot/fungus/Docs/fungus_lua/lua_string_table.md

 - Save Variable command - save key
 - Delete Save Key command

-You can also extend the Fungus string substitution system with your own components.
+You can also extend the %Fungus string substitution system with your own components.
 Implement the StringSubstituter.ISubstitutionHandler interface in a Monobehavior subclass and then return the modified string from SubstituteStrings().

 # JSON Format